ClanCats/Container/docs/01__Introduction/03_Getting_Started.md

 });
 ```

-And thats it, we are now able to modify the `app.ctn` file which will build our Container instance.
+And that's it, we are now able to modify the `app.ctn` file which will build our Container instance.

 ### Explain

-Not informative egnouth?
+Not informative enough?
 I'm sorry let me get a bit more into detail what happens here:

 ```php
 $factory = new \ClanCats\Container\ContainerFactory(__DIR__ . '/cache');
 ```

-The container factory has not alot of functionality its purpuse is to write and read the genrerated PHP class.
+The container factory has not a lot of functionality its purpose is to write and read the generated PHP class.
 It supports a _debug mode_ by simply setting the second argument to `true`.
-In the _debug mode_ the factory will ignore if a builded file is already present and rebuild it every time.
+In the _debug mode_ the factory will ignore if a built file is already present and rebuild it every time.

 ```php
 $container = $factory->create('AppContainer', function($builder)
 ```

-The `create` method as you probably already guessed is where the container instance is beeing created.
+The `create` method as you probably already guessed is where the container instance is being created.
 The first argument is the class name.
 Namespaces are supported so you could also set it to something like `Acme\MainBundle\MainContainer`.
-As a second parameter we have a callback where we define what the container should actually contain.
+As a second parameter, we have a callback where we define what the container should actually contain.

 Read more about this here: [Container Factory](docs://@todo/)